NACA logo

 Visit NACA

-Doctor's Verdict on NACA
+Research Note on NACA

-NACA is best for low-to-moderate income first-time homebuyers and communities of color seeking affordable mortgages without down payments or closing costs, particularly those who can attend an in-person weekend qualification event.
+NACA is profile signals for low-to-moderate income first-time homebuyers and communities of color seeking affordable mortgages without down payments or closing costs, particularly those who can attend an in-person weekend qualification event.
 The main caveat is that the required multi-day event attendance creates geographic and scheduling barriers, and detailed underwriting criteria beyond credit score are not publicly disclosed, making pre-qualification assessment difficult.

 • Low-to-moderate income first-time homebuyers with poor or no credit history